DJChampney/Multinational-Retail-Data-Centralisation/README.md

 ## File structure of the project
 ### database_utils.py
 This module contains the ```DatabaseConnector``` class, which contains the necessary methods for reading credentials, connecting to Amazon RDS and uploading to PostgreSQL.
-I have also included an ```upload_all()``` method that will upload all of the currently specified dataframes together, as well as a ```run_sql_alteration_script()``` method that accesses the relevant attached plain text document to run an SQL query to adjust the database as required once it has been imported.
+I have also included an ```upload_all()``` method that will upload all of the currently specified DataFrames together, as well as a ```run_sql_alteration_script()``` method that accesses the relevant attached plain text document to run an SQL query to adjust the database as required once it has been imported.

 ```ask_for_credentials()``` Calls the three methods that ask the user for credentials;